kaalam/kaalam.web.automation/develop/index.md

 # Development Documentation for the Jazz Server

-Jazz 1.25.+ is code name for anything alive and maintained.
+Jazz >= 1.25.0 is anything alive and maintained.
 After Jazz 0.1.7 was released under an Apache 2.0 license in December 2017.

 ### History: